Piterowsky/file-upload-service/README.md

 # Cars file upload
 ### Spring project handling upload file with cars records and saving it to database

-> It is just a showcase application, not production ready software/ so please have it in mind :wink:
+> It is just a showcase application, not production ready software so please have it in mind :wink:

 Server exposes one POST two endpoints available at
 - `/api/upload`